This Gluten-Free Sandwich Bread Recipe makes a soft, tender and healthy loaf that’s perfect for sandwiches, toast and more!

 - Beat the dough for 6 minutes.

-- Once the bread has risen, bake for 35-45 minutes.
+- Once you let the dough rise, bake for 35-45 minutes.

 I recommend using a high-quality, gluten-free all-purpose flour for gluten-free baking.
 For best results, pick a blend that contains xanthan gum or another binder.
 These blends are usually called measure-for-measure or 1:1 baking flour.
 This is my favorite gluten-free measure-for-measure baking flour.